-There are many causes for hip labral tears, including:
+There are many causes, including:

 - Hip impingement, or Femoroacetabular impingement (FAI) is the most common cause of labral tears.
 In hip impingement, the hip joint is malformed, causing friction that damages the joint over time.
 The damage to the cartilage caused by this friction can lead to a torn labrum.